-Current status A, Recent Findings:
+A, Recent Findings:

-Follow-up care: Our survey among European paediatric oncology/haematology clinics found that many still lacked programmes for long-term follow-up into adulthood [Essig-2012, Brown-2015].
+Follow-up care: Our survey among European paediatric oncology/haematology clinics found that many still are lacking programmes for long-term follow-up into adulthood [Essig-2012, Brown-2015].
 Additionally, a large proportion of Swiss survivors do not attend regular follow-up care [Michel-2011, Rebholz-2011, Lupatsch-2016e].
-Survivors and their parents desire precise information on late effects and follow-up care [Gianinazzi-2014a, Vetsch-2015].
+Survivors and their parents desire precise information on late effects and follow-up care [Gianinazzi-2014a, Vetsch 2015].
 Most survivors and parents reported preferences for care by a specialist (oncologist) [Vetsch-2016, Christen-2016].
+Parents' preferred model of care was paediatric oncologist-led follow-up or follow-up provided by a multidisciplinary team [Vetsch-2017].
+Furthermore, parents rated clinical reasons to attend follow-up more important than supportive reasons [Vetsch-2017].

-Psychological late effects: We found that survivors are at increased risk for psychological distress [Michel-2010, Gianinazzi-2013, Gianinazzi-2014b, Michel-2015, Gianinazzi-2016] or other negative psychosocial outcomes [Wengenroth-2014, 2015a, 2015b, Kuehni-2012a, Rebholz-2012].
+Psychological late effects: We found that survivors are at increased risk for psychological distress [Michel-2010, Gianinazzi-2013, Gianinazzi-2014b, Michel-2015, Gianinazzi-2016] or other negative psychosocial outcomes [Wengenroth-2014, 2015a, 2015b, Kuehni-2012a, Rebholz-2012]..